-Eradicating Peace: The Other Side of the Colombian War on Drugs Posted on February 9th, 2020 by
+Eradicating Peace: The Other Side of the Colombian War on Drugs

 At this event, representatives from Witness for Peace, a human rights organization, gave a presentation on human rights violations in Colombia.
 Leider Valencia, a representative from Coordinadora Nacional de Cultivadores de Coca, Amapola, y Marihuana (COCCAM), led the presentation.
 As a small farm owner in rural Colombia, he, along with many of his fellow farmers, were forced to cultivate and sell coca plants in order to survive a state of divestment and abandonment by the national government.
 However, with the 2016 Havana Peace Accords between the Colombian government and FARC (Fuerzas Armadas Revolucionarias de Colombia), these farmers face a new policy of crop substitution.